 Although many of the best fitness trackers promote acute health awareness, this Amazon Halo review reckons with whether you can know your body too well.

 Amazon Halo review: Price and availability

-Here’s our guide on how to order Amazon Halo.
-Once you’re approved, you can choose your size and one of three colors: Black/Onyx, Blush/Rose Gold and Winter/Silver.
+When you're checking out, you can choose your size and one of three colors: Black/Onyx, Blush/Rose Gold and Winter/Silver.

 Amazon Halo review: Design

 The Amazon Halo fitness band looks like a fabric-swathed Fitbit Charge 4 that lost its screen, or like an extra long Apple Watch nylon sport loop band.